 Incarnational sonship is the belief that the Son has not eternally existed as the Son, but instead eternally existed as the Logos and only became the Son after the incarnation.
 His sonship is tied to his incarnation rather than being an eternally existing reality.
+In this respect, both modalism and incarnational sonship are in agreement that the Son has not existed eternally as the Son.
 The main argument for this point of view is that Jesus is referred to as the Logos or Word in John 1:1 before the incarnation, but then only referred to as the Son after his incarnation.
 But this argument is problematic, not only because it is an argument from silence, but also because Jesus is referred to as the Logos after his incarnation in Revelation 19:13: “And the name by which he is called is The Word of God.”

 Moses Stuart defended this position in his letters on the eternal generation of the Son in reply to William Miller.
 While I am in general agreement with Stuart’s historical analysis of eternal generation and Logos Christology, together with that of William Goode, his handling of Scripture when it comes to the eternal sonship of Christ is extremely poor.
 I will begin first by defending the doctrine of the eternal sonship of Christ from Scripture and then interact with his exegesis or lack thereof.

 That the Son existed as the Son before the incarnation is proved by the Father sending his Son into the world:

 John 3:17: “For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.”

 1 John 4:9: “In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.”

 Romans 8:3: “For God has done what the law, weakened by the flesh, could not do.
 By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh.”